 A Transportation Plan Form must be completed by the parent prior to the child's enrollment in the Y Program.
 The form indicates how the child will arrive and depart the program.
-Children are picked up by Y staff at the Somerville Public Elementary Schools and the PHA Charter School (Webster location) utilizing our school bus and/or 7-D Licensed Pupil Transport vans.
-During school vacations and summer months it will be parent/guardian drop-off and pick up each day unless you are a family on a subsidy living at one of the Somerville Housing Authority Sites (Clarendon Hill Towers, Clarendon-North Street and Mystic Ave.
+Children are picked up by Y staff at the Somerville Public Elementary Schools and the PHA Charter School (Early Childhood/Webster location) utilizing our school bus and/or 7-D Licensed Pupil Transport vans.
+During school vacations and summer months it will be parent/guardian drop-off and pick up each day.
 We ask that all children arrive no later than 9am on vacation weeks as we may be leaving on a field trip early.
+Parents/guardians/authorized adults can pick up participants at any point during

 Parents/guardians/authorized adults can pick up participants at any point during the program times.
 Please call ahead so that we can get the child prepared to leave.